Camp Should-A-Been - Season Three

 alternate entertainment for the evening: a black-and-white health video from 1958 on armpit

-diseases.
-In fact, the only person in the audience was Danny Noriega, who lost a bet with
+diseases, airing in the mess hall.
+In fact, the only spectator in the ampitheater was Danny Noriega, who lost a bet with

 Will Makar and either had to sit through the show or eat a bug.